omeka/omeka-s-enduser/docs/modules/copyresources.md

 ### Permissions

-Global Administrators
+Global Administrators and Supervisors can use this module to copy sites, site pages, items, and item sets.

+Users at the Author level and above (Author, Reviewer, Editor) can copy items and item sets.

+Users with site-specific permissions of Creator and Manager can copy pages.

+Site-specific permissions do not affect a user's ability to copy sites.
+Site copying is reserved for Global Administrators and Supervisors.

-Any resource that is copied will maintain the same owner as the original.
+When a resource is copied, its owner will change to the user who made the duplicate; it will not retain the owner of the original.

 ### Requirements